You can book airplane flights any of the following ways:

 - View State of Texas contract airfares and rules on the Texas Comptroller’s website.

-- Available through Concur and the university’s contracted travel agencies
+- Available only through Concur and the university’s contracted travel agencies

 - Fully refundable and some non-refundable fares available